 In the past, with the older version of integration flow, there was no configuration option available for session handling on integration flow level.
 This means, if you open existing integration flows and select the integration flow runtime configuration, you will not have the option to configure the session handling.
 Within this version the default option without session re-use is used.

 You need the newest version of the integration flow to have the configuration options.
-Currently you need to create a new integration flow and remodel the flow to have the options for session handling configuration.
-In future a migration tool will be available to migrate existing flows to the newest version.
-The blog will be updated as soon as this is available.
+Currently you need to create a new integration flow and remodel the flow to have the options for session handling configuration or use the migration of the integration flow configuration, available with the 12-December 2017 update to avoid to remodel the whole integration flow.

 Recommendations and Restrictions